 The Paraquat herbicide has been around since the early 1960s.
 The use of Paraquat has rapidly increased over the last 20 years because weeds have become resistant to other products.
 According to the EPA, Paraquat is currently the most commonly used type of restricted use herbicide in the U.S. Paraquat comes in liquid form and is sprayed onto crops in a variety of ways.
 Paraquat has a bright blue color and a distinctive odor.

 Paraquat herbicides are manufactured and sold under several different brand or product trade names.
 Gramoxone is the most common trade name for Paraquat.
 Gramoxone is manufactured by Sygenta, a global agrochemical company based in Switzerland.

 The Paraquat lawsuit is reminiscent of the Roundup cancer lawsuit, a very successful litigation for victims.
 They are both used as a non-selective herbicide.
 With Roundup, the injury is not Parkinson's disease but cancer.

 - Paraquat Concentrate

 - Para-Shot 3.0

 Paraquat is an extremely toxic chemical that is highly poisonous if ingested.
-In fact, there have been hundreds of reported cases of farmers committing suicide by drinking Paraquat.
+There have been hundreds of reported cases of farmers committing suicide by drinking Paraquat.
 The health risks associated with Paraquat have led 32 countries to ban the chemical completely.

 How toxic is Paraquat?
 In 2021, we told just about everything is toxic.
 So let's put Paraquat's toxicity in context.
 If you take one sip of Paraquat, it will kill you 70% of the time.
 So that tells you a lot.